MKT1 Newsletter with Emily Kramer

 🧑🚀 Job board: Jobs from the MKT1 community.
 Paid subscribers can add jobs to our job board for free.

-✂️ Templates for paid subscribers: Paid subscribers can find all planning templates, including the template previewed here at the very bottom of this newsletter.
+✂️ Templates for paid subscribers: Paid subscribers can access our overall template library here, including the budget template previewed here.